abiquo/api-python-client/README.md

     print "Created Rack: %s" % rack.name
 ```

+Note that you don't need to care about pagination, the client handles it internally for you.

 ### Using OAuth

 To use OAuth first you have to register your client application in the Abiquo API.
 To do that, you can